Sangita Ratnakara: Author

 Sangita Ratnakara was written by Śārṅgadeva, also spelled Sarangadeva or Sharangadeva. Śārṅgadeva was born in a Brahmin family of Kashmir.
 In the era of Islamic invasion of the northwest regions of the Indian subcontinent and the start of Delhi Sultanate, his family migrated south and settled in the Hindu kingdom in the Deccan region near Ellora Caves (Maharashtra). Śārṅgadeva worked as an accountant with freedom to pursue his music interests in the court of King Simhana (r.
 1210–1247) of the Yadava dynasty.

 Content

-The text is a Sanskrit treatise on Sangita (IAST: Sańgīta), or music-related performance arts tradition.
+The text is a Sanskrit treatise on Sangita (IAST: Saṃgīta), or music-related performance arts tradition.
 Sangita is stated by the text as a composite performance art consisting of Gita (melodic forms, song), Vadya (instrumental music) and Nrtta (dance, movement).

 The 13th-century Sangita Ratnakara classifies Sangita into two kinds: Marga-sangita and Desi-sangita.
 Marga refers to the classical techniques taught by Bharata in Natya Shastra.
 Desi Sangita refers to regional improvisations that may not follow the classical rules and structure for the music and performance arts.